pfm-gatech/EDGE-Flow-Maps/README.md

 - case 0: Leapfrogging Vortices
 - case 1: Four Vortices Collision
 - case 2: Delta Wing
+- case 3: Ink Torus
+- case 4: Dye Drift

 Results would be saved in the `logs\` directory.
 We use [ParaView](https://www.paraview.org/) for data visualization.

+Note: Taichi may take a while to compile kernels.
+Please be patient.

 ## Citation